Dentist vs Orthodontist vs Oral Surgeon Salary: Who Earns More? (2026 Data)

 ✅ Who Earns the Highest Salary?

-Without question, Oral and Maxillofacial Surgeons command the highest annual income, followed by Orthodontists, then General Dentists.
+In general, Oral and Maxillofacial Surgeons command the highest annual income, followed by Orthodontists, then General Dentists.

 🤔 Which Career Has the Best Overall Financial ROI?